 Plus, no cook playdough stays fresh much longer if you store it properly, and you can easily change it up for whatever theme you want!
 Kids love how soft it is too!

-You can also add scented oils to your play dough to enhance the sensory play or make a new theme for a holiday or season.
+You can add scented oils to your play dough to enhance the sensory play.
 Additionally, you can add spices like cinnamon or dried lavender and lavender oil for a calming playdough activity!

 Remember, this playdough is NOT edible, but it is taste-safe!